 When an expat is employed for projects that will last a maximum of 90 days, they need to apply for a business visa.
 Approval and renewal for business visas in Mozambique is at the discretion of the Department of Labour.

 Traditionally, a business visa is designed for people travelling to another country to attend meetings, conferences, seminars or corporate events, but in Mozambique, this visa also enables the visa holder to work legally.
 The business visa can therefore serve as a short-term work permit in Mozambique.

 Application for a business visa needs to be made before travelling to Mozambique.
-Applications can be made at the Mozambican mission or embassy in an expat’s home country.
+Applications can be submitted at the Mozambican mission or embassy in an expat's home country.
 If a country doesn't have a Mozambican embassy or consulate general, expats can contact an agent in Mozambique, who can arrange a 'letter of approval'.
 This letter of approval is used to travel to Mozambique.
 Upon entry, expats will then have their visas endorsed.
 Alternatively, an expat may travel to the Mozambican representation closest to their country of residence in order to submit the application.